 The Container Revolution: 50 Years Ago05/03/2019 18:48:44

-Half a century after the first British container ship set sail, we look back and forward to the next revolution in sea trade.
+Half a century after then the world's largest container ship set sail, we look back and forward to the next revolution in sea trade.

 "We certainly felt like pioneers"

-When Encounter Bay, the first British container ship, set sail 50 years ago this week, her owners, OCL, knew they were pioneers in uncharted waters.
+When Encounter Bay, the world's largest container ship, set sail 50 years ago this week, her owners, OCL, knew they were pioneers in uncharted waters.
 But the course they took, would revolutionise the handling of cargo for the next half century, and beyond.

 Courage & Collaboration

-“…the USA, led by Maclean, had the ball at its feet in front of an open goal.”
+“…the USA, led by McLean, had the ball at its feet in front of an open goal.”